 I don’t know why yesterday’s incident triggered so much past trauma for me.
 It shook me to my core and affected the rest of my day.
 I felt helpless in that moment, fear washing over me as he ran towards a busy intersection with cars.
 I felt like I had no control.

 I’ve spent my entire adult life always trying to control everything I can to keep myself balanced and from ruminating over my traumatic past.
 I try to have control over all the bad things that could possibly occur, hoping to prevent or foresee things before they happen.

-I guess my point of sharing this is, I want to be transparent to the fact that I still have a hell of a long way to go before I don’t allow one incident to trigger a whole past of traumatic incidents from child to adulthood.
+I guess my point in sharing this is that I want to be transparent about the fact that I still have a hell of a long way to go before I don’t allow one incident to trigger a whole past of traumatic incidents from childhood to adulthood.
 It’s interesting how trauma hides itself in the body, it sticks with you even when you’re not aware.
-And it comes to the surface out of no where.
+And it comes to the surface out of nowhere.
 Flooding out of your eyes in the form of tears.
 Don’t fight it, let it out.
 Let your past trauma make itself seen and release it through your tears.
 Feel the fear, the pain, the worry, and release it.

 Losing Lyle for that small window of time, losing control, triggered tears and years of loss that I thought I had gotten a hold of, but clearly not quiet.
-Maybe the lesson in all this is that it’s ok to never get rid of all of your trauma, but to somehow continue to rise above.
-To continue to allow yourself to feel it, not put a timeline on when it will disappear, and to be ok knowing it will always be a part of you.
-And that’s ok.
+Maybe the lesson in all this is that it’s okay to never get rid of all of your trauma but to somehow continue to rise above.
+To continue to allow yourself to feel it, not put a timeline on when it will disappear, and to be okay knowing it will always be a part of you.
+And that’s OK.

 So grateful my little man is safe. ♥